thecreatorsagency/creator-radio/README.md

-# Pizza Radio 🎵
+# Creator Radio 🎵

-Pizza Radio is a Discord bot that brings music to your server, with features designed to play, manage, and skip tracks effortlessly.
+Creator Radio is a Discord bot that brings music to your server, with features designed to play, manage, and skip tracks effortlessly.
 It's lightweight, easy to set up, and customizable for your needs.
+Originally forked from Pizza Radio and adapted for The Creators Collective.

 ---